 npartitions = 10

-partitioned_series = dd.from_pandas(series.set_index('unique_id'), npartitions=npartitions) # make sure we split by the id_col
+partitioned_series = dd.from_pandas(train.set_index('unique_id'), npartitions=npartitions) # make sure we split by the id_col

 partitioned_series = partitioned_series.map_partitions(lambda df: df.reset_index())